 Stake lights and spike lights are the same things, you push the spike into the ground so the light stays in place.
 You can also take the spike off and mount the light base to any number of surfaces.

-When it comes to lighting your outdoor space, there are plenty of ways you can use garden spike lights.
+When it comes to lighting your outdoor space, you can use garden spike lights in plenty of ways.

 - Light trees, shrubs, and plants